cityofaustin/vision-zero/toolbox/backfill_content_type/README.md

 # Backfill CR3 PDF content type

-This script set's the `ContentType` header of all CR3 PDFs in our S3 bucket.
+This script sets the `ContentType` header of all CR3 PDFs in our S3 bucket.

 See https://github.com/cityofaustin/atd-data-tech/issues/24384.